Raphaelmbewe/RaphaelMbewe/README.md

-### - 🔭 I’m currently working on a on a project with a team at devcareers internship.
+### - 🔭 I’m currently working on a project with a team at devcareers, where i am doing an  internship.
 ### - 🌱 I’m currently learning JS and Flutter
 ### - ⚡ Fun fact:listening to music and internet surfing.